Here’s Our Most Up-to-Date Info on the $1,200 Coronavirus Stimulus Checks

 6. Will I have to pay taxes on the check?

-No. It’s a tax credit and isn’t treated as income.
-If you qualify for $1,200, you’ll receive the full $1,200; no taxes will be deducted.
+No. If you qualify for $1,200, you’ll receive the full $1,200; no taxes will be deducted.
+The payment is a tax credit and isn’t treated as income.

 Where it gets confusing is that the check is actually a credit for your 2020 taxes — but since no one knows how much we’ll earn or how much they’ll owe for 2020, the payments are based on your 2019 return if you’ve already filed it or your 2018 return if you haven’t.